Curvature-driven transport of thin Bingham fluid layers in airway bifurcations: Lubrication theory, Bingham case

 \subsection{Local coordinates system}

-{\bf Coordinates change.}\\ In order to derive the main components of the velocity in the Bingham layer, we will use a lubrication technic based on the hypothesis that the thickness of the layer $\tau$ is far smaller than the characteristic length of the domain~\cite{balmforth_consistent_1999}.
+{\bf Coordinates change.}\\ To derive the main components of the velocity in the Bingham layer, we will use a lubrication technique based on the hypothesis that the thickness of the layer $\tau$ is much smaller than the characteristic length of the domain~\cite{balmforth_consistent_1999}.
 This characteristic length is estimated using the characteristic curvature radius $R$ of the surface on which the layer spreads.
 Typically, this characteristic curvature radius corresponds to the radius of the airway considered.

 The first step is to use a local coordinates system.
-We will denote $(x,y,z)$ the physical coordinates and $(\xi_1,\xi_2,\xi_3)$ the local coordinates system, as schematized in Fig. \ref{flatCoord}.
+We will denote $(x,y,z)$ as the physical coordinates and $(\xi_1,\xi_2,\xi_3)$ as the local coordinates system, as schematized in Fig. \ref{flatCoord}.

 We will consider a thin layer that stands on a substrate.
 The surface $S$ of the substrate is represented locally by a parametric representation $\bfx_S = f(u,v)$, where $(u,v) \in \Omega$ is a curvilinear parameterization of the surface and $\Omega$ a subset of $\mathbb{R}^2$.
 In this case, we can project a point $\bfx = (x,y,z)$ in the layer onto the substrate surface, see Fig. \ref{flatCoord}.
 The resulting projection point on the surface is denoted $\bfx_p = f(\xi_1,\xi_2)$.
 Then,